Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 -Trap Minion in a dungeon where everyone’s alert, skilled dungeoneers

--Cooking Minion on a rather brutal show where contestants have to use one another as cooking ingredients
+-Cooking Minion on a rather brutal television show where contestants have to use one another as cooking ingredients; not that he was doing that bad at it,

 -MLG Minion in a match where he cannot for the life of him land a single eyes-closed 720 no-scope